GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/single_purpose/index.md

 - If my extension has a narrow focus area, are all of the features directly related to that single purpose?
 - If my extension has multiple features, does it only affect a narrow function of the browser?
-- Does my extension modify Chrome’s behavior in a predictable way, in line with the extension's narrow, stated purpose?
+- Does my extension modify Chrome's behavior in a predictable way, in line with the extension's narrow, stated purpose?
 - Does my extension request any unnecessary permissions?

-If you’re unsure, you can email [chromewebstore-policy@google.com][7] with your extension ID, and we’ll take a look and try to provide feedback within a week.
+If you're unsure, you can email [chromewebstore-policy@google.com][7] with your extension ID, and we'll take a look and try to provide feedback within a week.
 If your extension does not have a single purpose, then you will need to remove functionality or split your extension into different extensions.

 ## 5.)
-What will happen if I don’t make my extension compliant with this policy? {: #five }
+What will happen if I don't make my extension compliant with this policy? {: #five }

 If you created your extension after December 19, 2013, your extension will not be permitted in the Chrome Web Store.
 If you created your extension prior to December 19,2013, your extension may be